magnusjoshi2706/C-Programs/README.md

 students results and declered top students--------->  here i have created one struct and stored the value in it. here i have used for loop taking the input                                                       by the user and then there i used temp logic for assending order marks. so it can show top students                                                         list after succesfull the program.

+stored data is main imporantant in c. there i have use malloc,calloc and simple array for storing elements one by one there i used goto for loop and switch                                                       case etc....